This post is part of a series on Preparing Students With Dyslexia Find College Success. To read the entire series from the beginning, click here.

 Dyslexic learners have been attending and graduating from college for as long as college has been around.
 With the right skills, accommodations, and campus support, college is all the more doable for the dyslexic student.
 Take a lesson from your dyslexic learners who are prone to think outside the box and don’t be afraid to think outside the box when you are choosing from the many options available for pursuing education after high school.

 Most people think of going straight to a four-year university right out of high school as the best option for their kids, but there are actually many options.
 The best choice for your student is unique to your family situation.

 Post Grad Year

-For homeschoolers this may involve working with your homeschool group to rearrange credits allowing for essentially a fifth year of high school.
-This entails pushing back 9th grade credits onto the 8th grade year and proceeding with another year of high school.
+For homeschoolers, this may involve working with your homeschool group to rearrange credits allowing for essentially a fifth year of high school.
+This entails pushing back 9th-grade credits onto the 8th-grade year and proceeding with another year of high school.

-This growing trend has the benefit of giving your student more time to prepare for the SAT or ACT, time to mature and time to practice more of the skills needed for the transition from high school to college.
+This growing trend has the benefit of giving your student more time to prepare for the SAT or ACT, time to mature, and time to practice more of the skills needed for the transition from high school to college.

 A Gap Year is when a student applies to college but defers attendance for one year.
-Usually this time is used to explore interests or gain meaningful work experience.
+Usually, this time is used to explore interests or gain meaningful work experience.

 There are actually Gap Year programs that are designed with this type of student in mind.
 These programs provide different opportunities for travel and service for the student who wants time to expand their perspective and gain direction that may give the college years more meaning and focus.

 - There is no SAT or ACT test requirement.
 This should not be your main reason for choosing the Community College.
 There are accommodations available for students with dyslexia and more and more colleges will waive the SAT requirement for these students as well.
-We’ll talk more about how to get accommodations on college entrance exams tomorrow.
+We’ll talk more about how to get accommodations for college entrance exams tomorrow.

 - Provides time for remediation if needed.
 Community college students can take remedial level courses in math and english if needed while at the same time getting used to the changes and new responsibilities of being a college student.